mbusby/ComplexityByStartPosition/README.md

 To get this to compile you will need to download Derek Barnett's bamtools API and install it in a folder somewhere.
 It is here: https://github.com/pezmaster31/bamtools You need the API, not the command line program though is quite useful to have.
-Then, after you install it, you need to edit the Make file in this folder so that everywhere it says "FolderWhereBamToolsIs" you put in the folder where bam tools is located.
+Then, after you install it, you need to edit the Makefile in this folder so that everywhere it says "FolderWhereBamToolsIs" you put in the folder where bamtools is located.

 Compiling